 How to Find Free or Low-Cost Job Search Help

 There may be a wealth of local and Internet resources that you have not yet tapped, including career counselors in private practice.
-These tips, from professional college career counselor, Donna Marino, are designed to help college graduates and other job seekers identify free, or inexpensive, resources in their geographic areas.
+These tips, from a professional college career counselor, Donna Marino, are designed to help college graduates and other job seekers identify free, or inexpensive, resources in their geographic areas.

 Contact Career Services

 If you are a college graduate, be sure to contact the career services office at your own alma mater(s).
 Many institutions offer lifetime career development services for alumni.
-Others offer limited services; still others offer services at extremely reasonable rates.
+Others offer limited services; still, others offer services at extremely reasonable rates.
 And much of what is offered may be available long-distance.

 One of the most important services to request will be access to your alma mater's version of a Career Advisor Network (alumni who have volunteered to speak with you, respond to your career-related questions, and advise you on your job search).